 Element (1) is: The defendant was part of an agreement or concerted action.
 Analyze:

 Was there an agreement or concerted action?

 Often this is an easy question.
-Sometimes, however, it is a difficult issue; if so apply the appropriate analysis [which we haven't gotten to as of the date of this document].
+Sometimes, however, it is a difficult issue; if so apply the appropriate analysis.